Mashalrs/Mashalrs/README.md

 💻Within the boot camp, I have learnt skills in various programming languages, frameworks and tools essential for both front-end and back-end development.

-🩺I have an interest in health tech as I believe that healthcare can be significantly improved through the integration of advanced technology.
+🩺I am interested in health tech as I believe that healthcare can be significantly improved by integrating advanced technology.

 🔜Soon, after learning other coding languages such as Python, natural language processing & AI, I would love to create an application about Speech and Language Therapy.